MacBoldr/symfony-docs/service_container/lazy_services.rst

     In PHP versions prior to 8.0 lazy services do not support parameters with default values for built-in PHP classes (e.g. ``PDO``).

-.. versionadded:: 6.2

-    Starting from Symfony 6.2, you don't have to install any package (e.g.
-    ``symfony/proxy-manager-bridge``) in order to use the lazy service instantiation.

 Configuration
 -------------